ga-wdi-boston/python-vs-ruby-study/study.md

 # => "Mr.Kitty"
 ```

-In earlier versions of Pyton this was the prefered way, but it is still used
+In earlier versions of Python this was the prefered way, but it is still used
 frequently

 ```py